 - Mix water, garlic powder and salt in a large bowl.

-- Soak pieces of plantain in salted-garlic water mixture for 5 minutes.
+- Soak plantain slices in salted-garlic water mixture for 5 to 10 minutes.

-- Fry (365°F) plantain until fork tender and turn a golden yellow color.
+- Fry (365°F) plantain slices until they become fork tender and turn a golden color.

-- Place the plantains on a plate lined with paper towel to absorb the excess oil.
+- Place the fried plantain slices on a plate or bowl lined with paper towel to absorb the excess oil.

-- Flatten each fried plantain with a tostonera.
+- Flatten each fried plantain slices with a tostonera.

-- Fry (365°F) each flattened plantain until golden brown on both sides.
+- Fry (365°F) the flattened plantains until a crispy texture is formed on both sides.

 - Place on a plate lined with paper towel to absorb the excess oil.